Sarah Towles Reed: Organizing efforts and later life

 Because of Reed's advocacy of progressive change, she was targeted by conservative leaders.
 She faced multiple challenges to her patriotism, spurred by efforts by community members to enforce "Americanism" in public school teachers.
 In 1948, the school system's superintendent charged Reed with subversive teaching, saying "Mrs. Reed is antagonistic to all recognized authority.
 She exerts a damaging influence upon the patriotism of the student body and handicaps the school's Americanism program."
 Though Reed was a controversial public figure during this period, her union, former students, and teacher colleagues supported her during a public hearing and the school board dropped the charges against her.
 The conservative newspaper the New Orleans States wrote that "the school board has given academic freedom quite a victory."

 Reed continued to promote cooperation between the two local chapters of the American Federation of Teachers, encouraging interracial efforts to advocate for teachers' rights.
 Reed retired from teaching in 1951 at age sixty-nine, but continued her position as executive secretary of the Teachers Federation until 1971, lobbying the legislature for teachers' retirement benefits and pay raises.

 Illness forced her withdrawal from public life in 1972.
 She died in her home in New Orleans on May 8, 1978.

 Legacy

 Upon her death, the Louisiana State Legislature passed a special resolution recognizing Reed's service as a "pioneer for improvement" in public education and her fifty-two years of regular attendance at the state legislature.

-Sarah T. Reed High School was established in 1988 in New Orleans East and was closed in April 2014 due to funding challenges.
+Sarah T. Reed High School was established in 1988 in New Orleans East and is still operating under the Einstein Charter Schools banner.

 A biography of Reed, A Will of Her Own: Sarah Towles Reed and the Pursuit of Democracy in Southern Public Education by Leslie Gale Parr, was published in 2010.

 In 2020, USA Today named Reed one of the ten most influential women in Louisiana history as part of its "Women of the Century" series.